peterdemartini/super-pagination/README.md

 Super Pagination
 ================

 Super Pagination for Node.js, Mongoose and Twitter Bootstrap.
+There two objects built into this module, one for paginating mongoose and one for creating pagination.
+When using the mongoose paginate function you are returned with results and the pagination object.

 ### Installation